-Thompson, a Republican, was the representative for Ohio's 5th congressional district from 1927 to 1931.
+Thompson was the representative for Ohio’s 5th congressional district and was a Republican.
+He served from 1927 to 1931.

 From May 1919 to Mar 1931, Thompson missed 218 of 1,160 roll call votes, which is 18.8%.
 This is on par with the median of 17.8% among the lifetime records of representatives serving in Mar 1931.
 The chart below reports missed votes over time.